madeline-scyphers/Procyon-Wiki/docs/Factions/index.md

 # [[./Vorex|Vorex]]

 The most successful information broker to ever live.
 Can access any terminal in the system—though no one can explain how.
-Frantically seeking her sister, who the [[Counters Guild|Counters Guild]] took hostage.
+Frantically seeking her sister, who the [[../../Counters Guild|Counters Guild]] took hostage.

 ---